Jennie-igans/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the ownership of hello to betty
+creates an empty file, betty